 It's a fantastic system, and a really good reason to pick O2 over Vodafone if you want a phone contract.

 You get a lot of choice over SIM-only deals on both networks.
-Each have a similarly wide range of allowances, and both offer them on 12-month contracts or on a 30-day rolling basis.
-Both start at 250MB data, 250 minutes, and unlimited texts; but the biggest plan comes from Vodafone, which has a 40GB tariff.
+Each have a similarly wide range of allowances.
+Both offer them on 12-month contracts and Vodafone also offers 30-day rolling plans.
+Vodafone starts at 500MB data, 500 minutes and unlimited texts; while O2 offers 1GB data, 1000 minutes and unlimited texts.
+The biggest plan comes from Vodafone, which has a 60GB tariff.

 Both networks' deals come with some pretty major extras, which we'll go into in more detail later.
 12-month Vodafone Red Entertainment SIMs have free subscriptions to entertainment apps (though 30-day plans don't, nor do Red Extra ones… it's a bit confusing), while all O2 SIM-only deals give you O2 Priority and free use of its public Wi-Fi.

-We say it's best to go for Vodafone here if you want a 12-month contract with a high allowance and will use the benefits of a Red plan - but O2 is likely best for a smaller tariff or a 30-day deal.
+We say it's best to go for Vodafone if you're after a 30-day contract or you want a 12-month contract with a high allowance and will use the benefits of a Red plan.
+O2 is likely best for a smaller tariff on a 12-month plan.

 Classic pay-as-you-go SIMs are available from both networks - but if you're spending by the minute, text, or megabyte, it's much more expensive on Vodafone.